 If you’re on a tight budget but you really want to maximize your “bang for the buck”, the best way to get the largest aperture possible (at any particular price point) is to go for a Dobsonian telescope.
 Dobsonian telescopes have been credited with making serious astronomy accessible to the non-professional – and the #1 reason for this is affordability.
 Our favorites are the Zhumell Z-series and the Orion SkyQuest series.
 (We highlight both of these in our guide to Dobsonian telescopes.)

 One special kind of Dobsonian telescope that’s worth mentioning is the Tabletop Dobsonian.
-Orion and Zhummell both have fantastic offerings in this category and these are well worth a look (the Orion StarBlast 6 which we feature here, and the Zhumell Z130 which we feature in our Dobsonian guide).
+Orion and Zhummell both have fantastic offerings in this category and these are well worth a look (the Orion StarBlast 6 which we feature in our guide to the best Orion telescopes, and the Zhumell Z130 which we feature in our Dobsonian guide).
 What’s great about tabletop Dobsonians is that they are even more compact and easy to use than the larger and heavier versions that sit on the floor.
 Kids love tabletop telescopes because you can sit on the table right next to the telescope, and it’s easy to “point and view” in any direction.

 If you’re willing to pay a little extra to have more features and capabilities, you’ll find plenty of other options available in our Under $500 and Under $1000 categories.
 These include some of the following types of telescopes:

 - Computerized “goto” telescopes (with databases of thousands of targets available at your fingertips)